Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 dealer—the person who deals the cards and manages the money going into the pot.
 In a casino, the dealer is an employee, not a player in the game.

-drawing dead—drawing in a situation where even if the draw is made, the player still loses.
-For example, if you draw for a flush when someone already has a full-house.
+drawing dead—drawing in a situation when even if the draw is made, the player still loses.
+For example, if you draw for a flush when someone already has a full house.

 drawing hand—a hand that will not win unless it is improved.
 Having four cards to a straight or four cards to a flush are examples of drawing hands.